-The Best Fourth of July Fireworks in Every U.S. State
+The Best 4th of July Fireworks in Every U.S. State

 We've compiled the best places to see fireworks regardless of what part of America the Beautiful you find yourself in this Independence Day.

-If you find yourself in Alabama this Fourth of July, Thunder on the Mountain is one fireworks extravaganza that can’t be missed.
-Set in Vulcan Park, the fireworks are designed to illuminate the beloved Iron Man statue.
+If you find yourself in Alabama this Fourth of July, the Annual Fireworks Show at Vulcan Park and Museum is one fireworks extravaganza that can’t be missed.
+The fireworks are designed to illuminate the beloved Iron Man statue.
 Choreographed to a musical soundtrack, the show will last approximately 20 minutes.
 More info.

 Anchorage does Fourth of July in a big way, with a pancake breakfast and an Alaskan Baseball League game.
 Festivities are capped off with a fireworks display at Mulcahy Stadium.
 More info.